 What happens if things change and I can't pay?

-The team at Westward are here to help as much as we can.
+Our team are here to help as much as we can.

 Service Standards: Paying rent and service charges